Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 ### Creating Custom MRML Node Classes

-If you are adding new functionality to 3D&nbsp;Slicer either via extensions, or even updates to the core, most of the time the existing MRML nodes will be sufficient.
+If you are adding new functionality to 3D Slicer either via extensions, or even updates to the core, most of the time the existing MRML nodes will be sufficient.
 Many powerful C++ and Python extensions simply use and combine the existing node types to create new functionality.
 Instead of creating new MRML nodes from scratch, other extensions subclass from existing nodes and add just a few methods to get the needed functionality.
 That said, if existing MRML nodes do not offer enough (or almost enough) functionality to enable what needs to be done, it is possible to create custom MRML node classes with a little bit of effort.

 There are a number of different MRML nodes and helper classes that can be implemented to enable new MRML data type functionality.
 Here is the not-so-short list.
 We will go over each of these in detail.